KevinPan2021/Machine-Translation-Transformer/readme.md

 Introduction:
-	This project aims to preform Machine Translation using Seq2Seq Attention and Seq2Seq Transformer from Scratch.
+	This project aims to preform Machine Translation (English to Chinese) using Transformer Trained from Scratch.